Skip to content

 • Add in the thyme, parsley, bay leaves, and peppercorns, and fill it with water until the ingredients in the pot have been covered by 6 inches.

-• Simmer on low heat for 4-6 hours while skimming the impurities off of the top every 45 minutes or so.
+• Simmer on low heat for 4-6 hours while skimming the impurities off of the top every 45 minutes.

-• Cool the stock completely and store it.
+• Strain entirely through a chinoise or fine mesh strainer.
+Cool the stock completely and store it.

 Notes